andrasq/node-qfputs/README.md

 The included FileWriter class is designed for shared streaming data logging.
-Writes are made under an exclusive flock advisory lock, and the file is reopened frequently to allow the logfile to be removed for furthe processing.
+Writes are made under an exclusive flock advisory lock, and the file is reopened frequently to allow the logfile to be removed for further processing.

+On initial open the specified openmode is used.
+File handles are used for at most .05 seconds, then are reopened.
+On reopen, files opened 'w' or 'w+' are reopened 'r+' to not overwrite the already written contents.

 #### new Fputs.FileWriter(filename, openmode)